frontenddogma/web-development-glossary/manuscript/b.md

 : A small software module for customizing a web browser.
 Browsers typically allow a variety of extensions, including user interface modifications, ad blocking, and cookie management.
 Browser plugins are a separate type of module.
 The main difference is that extensions are usually just source code, but plugins are always executables (i.e., object code).
 As of 2019, plugins have been deprecated by most browsers, while extensions are widely used.&nbsp;[†](#w-browser-extension)

 Browser Helper Object
 : A DLL module designed as a plugin for Microsoft’s Internet Explorer web browser to provide added functionality.
 BHOs were introduced in 1997 with the release of Internet Explorer 4.
 Most BHOs are loaded once by each new instance of Internet Explorer.
-BHOs are still supported as of Windows 10, through Internet Explorer 11, while BHOs are not supported in the default web browser Microsoft Edge.&nbsp;[†](#w-bho)
+BHOs are still supported as of Windows 10, through Internet Explorer 11, while BHOs are not supported in Edge.&nbsp;[†](#w-bho)

 Browser sniffing
 : A set of techniques used in websites and web applications in order to determine the web browser a visitor is using, and to serve browser-appropriate content to the visitor.
 This practice is sometimes used to circumvent incompatibilities between browsers due to misinterpretation of HTML, Cascading Style Sheets (CSS), or the Document Object Model (DOM).
 While the World Wide Web Consortium maintains up-to-date central versions of some of the most important Web standards in the form of recommendations, in practice no vendor has developed a browser which adheres exactly to these standards.
 As a result, different browsers may display the same page differently, and browser sniffing was developed to detect the web browser in order to help ensure consistent display of content.&nbsp;[†](#w-browser-sniffing)